Kodular/Documentation/docs/components/user-interface/bottom-navigation.md

 It is recommended that this be used only to provide the navigation to the main sections of your app to make the app better in terms of user experience.

+There can be a maximum of 5 menu items in the **Bottom Navigation** menu, at any given time.

 <br><br>
 ![Preview of bottom nav](/assets/images/components/user-interface/bottom-navigation/preview.png){: class="preview-img"}